 The School Food Service Program is continuing the "Pay On-Line Program" for your student's food service account needs.
 You can go to the web site, www.mymealtime.com.
 You will need to set up an account, with the user as yourself (not the student).
 You will need to know your child(ren)'s student ID number.
 You will be able to use a credit card to put money into your child's accounts.
-All additional processing fees still apply at the time of the deposit, and the process will take about 48 hours to get into your child(ren)'s account in each school.
+All additional processing fees still apply at the time of the deposit, and the process will take about 48 hours.

-Even though meals are free this year all current negative and positive balances are still the same as they were when the pandemic hit, and every student's history is still attached to each student.
-This year will provide a rare opportunity to pay down negative balances at your own pace, so when we are completely back to normal your family will not need to worry about catching up payments and making payments at the same time.
+There are no longer free meals for all students.
+All current negative and positive balances are still the same as they were when the pandemic hit, and every student's history is still attached to each student.

-Applications for free and reduced-priced lunches are available at each school
+\\Applications for free and reduced-priced lunches are available at each school\\